 The List type is used to store multiple items in a single variable.
-The list can store item types like integer, string, dictionary even another list.
-Python List type is an iterable type which can be iterated by using different ways.
+The list can store item types like integer, string, dictionaries even another list.
+Python List type is an iterable type that can be iterated by using different ways.
 In this tutorial, we will learn how to iterate through a Python list in different ways.

 Iterate Through List with for Loop

 The for loop is the defacto way to iterate through a list.
 For loop is used to iterate for the given iterable data structure like list, tuple, dictionary, set, etc. The for loop has the following syntax.